ngsutils/ngsutils.github.com/modules/bamutils/count/index.md

         Regions can be exons, or parts of exons, depending on splicing (determined by isoform annotation).

+        For paired-end reads, multiple fragments will be counted *if* they show evidence of multiple exons.
+If both pairs map to the same exon, it will be counted only once for that exon.

         Requires: GTF file
         Calculates: # reads,